Back in 2002, everyone thought we had seen the last of The X-Files when it drew to a close after nine years.

 If you want The X-Files box set it’s available to buy on Amazon.

 The show follows the career and personal lives of Fox Mulder and Dana Scully, two FBI special agents who solve unsolvable cases involving supernatural activity: the titular ‘X-Files’.
 While the majority of the show is made up of standalone ‘monster of the week’ episodes, there is also an overarching conspiracy storyline told through so-called ‘mythology’ episodes sprinkled through the series.

 As for the setup, we have the believer in Mulder and the sceptic in Scully – although both find their beliefs tested as the series goes on.

 Who is in the cast of The X-Files?

 Gillian Anderson and David Duchovny are the leads in The X-Files.
 Respectively playing Dana Scully and Fox Mulder, they are FBI special agents working in the X-Files office, solving cases that are presumed unsolvable and involve supernatural circumstances.

 They also work with Walter Skinner (played by Mitch Pileggi), John Doggett (Robert Patrick) and Monica Reyes (Annabeth Gish).

-The main antagonists throughout the show are the Cigarette Smoking Man, portrayed by William B. Davis and his son Alex Krycek, Nicholas Lea.
+The main antagonists throughout the show are the Cigarette Smoking Man, portrayed by William B. Davis and his high powered friends, and his son Alex Krycek (Nicholas Lea).